-Proclamation 20-28 related to RCW 42.56.520(1) is extended to 11:59 p.m. on Dec.
-7, 2020, with the understanding that the waiver/suspension will not apply to five-day response requirements under the statute for public records requests received by an agency electronically.
+Proclamation 20-28.15 related to RCW 42.56.520(1) is extended until the termination of the state of emergency under RCW 43.06.210 or until rescinded, with the understanding that the waiver/suspension will not apply to five-day response requirements under the statute for public records requests received by an agency electronically.

 The Department of Revenue is subject to the Washington Public Records Act, Chapter 42.56 RCW.
 Many public records are available on the Revenue Website at the following links:

 |Open data on tax collections, forecasts, statistics, reports, and studies||Get statistics and reports|